-Year 7 & 8 students are placed in a vertical form with a Year 7/8 Form teacher.
-Year 9-12 students are also placed in vertical forms with a Form Teacher.
-Vertical forms comprise a small number of students from each year group.
+Year 8 -12 students are placed in a vertical form with a Form teacher.
+Vertical forms comprise of a small number of students from each year group who are in the same House (Apollo, Artemis, Demeter and Poseidon).
 Vertical forms provide better opportunities for socialisation and peer support.

-Form groups meet each morning from 8.45-9.00 am on Monday to Thursday (short form) and on Friday until 9.55 am (long form).
-It is an important organisational part of the day as: punctuality is noted; uniform, ipads, student diaries and study planners are checked; daily notices are read out and letters are distibuted.
-In long form there are also: House Meetings, Year Meetings and Assemblies as relevant.
+Form groups meet each morning, It is an important organisational part of the day as punctuality is noted and uniform and student diaries are checked.
+Daily notices are read out and letters are distributed.
+During some Form times there are also: House Meetings, Year Meetings and Assemblies as relevant.

-The form teacher is the primary pastoral carer for the student.
-Pastoral support is also provided by the relevant Pastoral Co-Ordinator and the Head of Secondary.
+The Form teacher is the primary pastoral carer for the student.
+Pastoral support is also provided by the Pastoral Co-Ordinator and the Head of Secondary.

-The focus of our pastoral care programme is the Social and Emotional Curriculum and Restorative Practice.
+The focus of our pastoral care programme is the social and emotional wellbeing of the students.

 The Social and Emotional Curriculum is underpinned by The Seven Habits of Highly Effective Teenagers (Sean Covey).
 These are as follows: